laureenmenz/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rick Cook

 This quote highlights the ongoing challenge programmers face in creating user-friendly software that can withstand the unpredictable actions of users.
 It also emphasizes the importance of anticipating and accounting for potential mistakes or misunderstandings on the part of users in order to create more robust and effective programs.

+# 2023-11-19
+- "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
+So far, the universe is winning." - Rick Cook

+This quote highlights the ongoing challenge for programmers to create robust and user-friendly software, while acknowledging the ever-present possibility of unexpected user behavior or input.
+It serves as a reminder to always consider the end-user and potential edge cases when designing and coding.